Affineindia/D-Bricks/README.md

 ##### Overview

-The DAG (Directed Acyclic Graph) represents the workflow for the Assetfind AI project, orchestrating various tasks in a sequential and conditional manner to achieve specific data processing and model training objectives.
+The DAG (Directed Acyclic Graph) represents the workflow for the Assetfind AI project, orchestrating various tasks in a sequential and conditional manner to achieve specific data processing, keyword generation, indexing and semantic search objectives.
 This DAG runs from the databricks api.

 ##### Task Dependencies